 Please bear in mid, however: atheists over the centuries have so demonized any rejection of their philosophy which they call “science”, that it is very challenging to express this view to average people who simply believe whatever they have been told.

 As a result, beware of who you tell, because good and innocent people may think you are crazy for not blindly accept every lie you have been spoon fed in “science” class.
-While denial of evolution or the Big Bang has received a lot of Christian publicity over the years, so that it is not insane to deny it to your Christian friends (but you may be called crazy in a public college science class for denying it), the heliocentric view on the other hand has not received almost any criticism in recent years.
+While denial of evolution or the Big Bang has received a lot of Christian publicity over the years, so that it is not insane to deny it to your Christian friends (but you may be called crazy in a public college science class for denying it), the heliocentric view on the other hand has received almost no criticism in recent years.

 Churches have been too afraid of being labeled as crazy and false by rejecting this view, despite the truth that besides the words in an atheist science textbook, there is zero real scientific evidence to support the heliocentric model.
 So be careful of who you talk to, and beware to keep certain truths to yourself when they do not matter much with regards to salvation.